davefife/JavaJunk/README.md

 same as codenotes but for java.
 I've been working through Sedgewick and Wayne Algorithms 4th edition.

-java junk where i save random files.
+java junk where I save random files.

-So I started this, but ended up saving most stuff to my computer offline, which is typical because the web is a distraction.
+I mostly work offline.

 java is pretty cool, but seems a bit wordy.